 Generate JWS Keys

-To sign an API call, you'll need to follow these steps:
+To sign an API call, follow these steps:

 Execute this command in your terminal: